ropensci/cffr/README.md

 #> This .cff file is valid.
 ```

-However, **cffr** also provides custom print methods and mechanisms that
+**cffr** also provides custom print methods and helper functions for
-allow you to customize the `CITATION.cff` and integrate it into your
+customizing `CITATION.cff` files and integrating them into your
 workflows.

 This basic example shows how to create a `cff` object (see `?cff` for
 more information).
-In this case, we are creating a `cff` object from the
+Here, we create a `cff` object from the metadata of
-metadata of the **knitr** package:
+the **knitr** package:

 ``` r
 library(cffr)